shaseakant/Enchanted-Wings/README.md

 Enchanted Wings is a deep learning-based project designed to classify butterfly species based on their wing patterns, colors, and structures.
 It automates the visual identification process, supporting ecological research, species tracking, and biodiversity studies.

-Problem Statement
+• Problem Statement
 Manual identification of butterfly species is a time-consuming task requiring expert knowledge in entomology.
 Misidentification can hinder conservation efforts and data accuracy.
 Enchanted Wings solves this by using a CNN-based image classifier that automatically detects and classifies butterfly species from wing images.

-Real-World Applications
+• Real-World Applications

-Wildlife Research & Conservation

-Rapid species identification in the field
+Wildlife Research & Conservation: Rapid species identification in the field, supports biodiversity mapping, helps track endangered species

-Supports biodiversity mapping

-Helps track endangered species

-Education & Citizen Science

-Assists hobbyists, students, and nature enthusiasts

-Encourages citizen science with AI-powered species recognition
+Education & Citizen Science: Assists hobbyists, students, and nature enthusiasts, encourages citizen science with AI-powered species recognition

-Museums & Entomology Collections

-Digitally organizes butterfly specimens

-Verifies species in historical image archives
+Museums & Entomology Collections: Digitally organizes butterfly specimens, verifies species in historical image archives

-🛠 Technologies Used
+• Technologies Used

 TensorFlow 2.14 / Keras 2.14